thavelka/thavelka.github.io/_posts/2017-09-14-Project-Intro.md

 ---
 layout: post
-title: 9/13/17 - Project intro
+title: 9/14/17 - Project Intro/First steps/Plans
 category: Z80
 tags: Z80 retrocomputing
 ---

 ![Box o' parts](/images/posts:2017-09-14/box_o_parts.jpg)

 I make software.
-I like my job very much, and I'm good at it.
+I like my job very much.
 I get paid to sit at home and code all day, which is exactly what I would be doing if I didn't have a job.

-Hardware is just _cooler_ though.
-Hardware hacking will always be cooler.
-Creating a beast and then taming it.
+Hardware is just cooler though.
+Hardware hacks will always be cooler.
+Nothing beats the feeling of making something you can see with your eyes and use with your hands.
+It's been a while since I've been able to take on a project where I get to leave my comfort zone and learn something completely new.
 I don't really know anything about computers, so I'm going to make one.
 This project will be serving as a sort of exploratory experience, and I'll be trying to stick to reading datasheets and probing around with meters rather than following any guides and tutorials too closely.
 I will surely be making a lot of mistakes along the way, so I wouldn't recommend following my steps too closely either.
 <!--break-->

 ## Why Z80?